 In the organic certification process, inspectors visit organic farms each year to review farm methods, crop rotations, seed sources, compost, and other aspects of the organic administration to make sure that they meet the governing body’s regulations.
 The inspector then submits a report to an organization accredited by the IFOAM or USDA, or any of the 56 domestic or 43 foreign certification bodies.
 The report details the farmer’s practices and raises any warning signals.
 The reviewer then allows the farmer to remain certified or begins a process to suspend or revoke certification if the methods violate regulations.
 This structure provides a third-party review of both the farmer’s methods and the inspector’s assessment, protecting the integrity of the underlying product.
 Inspectors and their organizations are also banned from any business relationship with the farms.

 Unfortunately, there are no agreed-upon international standards for organic teas.
 A regulatory hodgepodge around the world now significantly inhibits trade by forcing export-oriented organic growers in developing countries to seek certification from multiple bodies in Europe, Japan, and the United States.

-Neem tree oil attacks insect larvae as well.
+Neem tree oil, extracted from fruits and seeds of the neem tree and rich in antioxidants and fatty acids, attacks insect larvae as well.
 Although it breaks down quickly in the field, it is not benign because it simultaneously targets pests and beneficial insects too.
 For this reason botanical insecticides are used sparingly and in only the most persistent cases of harmful insect infestation.

 Organic Nepalese Green Tea